-Here, in a nutshell, was what happened.
-Wendy had years of physical therapy; multiple epidural injections (high potency steroids injected directly into her spine with a 3 1/2 inch needle); multiple facet injections (more painful injections into her spine); nerve denervation procedures (doctors burned the nerve roots exiting Wendy's spine in an effort to stop the pain); a spinal tap; narcotic pain medications; and, finally, agreed to undergo the spinal implant stimulator that sent electrical charges directly into her spinal canal.
-The surgery left her 3 and 4 inch scars on her back and buttocks but the stimulator helped, taking away at least some of her pain and allowing her to both get off the pain medications and increase her activity level.
+Here, in a nutshell, was what happened: Wendy had years of physical therapy; multiple epidural injections (high-potency steroids injected directly into her spine with a three-and-a-half-inch needle); multiple facet injections (more painful injections into her spine); nerve denervation procedures (doctors burned the nerve roots exiting Wendy’s spine in an effort to stop the pain); a spinal tap; narcotic pain medications; and, finally, she underwent the spinal implant stimulator that sent electrical charges directly into her spinal canal.
+The surgery left three- and four-inch scars on her back and buttocks, but the stimulator helped, taking away at least some of her pain and allowing her to both get off the pain medications and increase her activity level.

-Perhaps hardest of all, Wendy had to leave the job she loved and at which she'd excelled.
+Perhaps hardest of all, Wendy had to leave the job she loved and at which she’d excelled.
 Wendy was the head nurse at a local retirement home.
 She loved the residents there and the feeling was mutual.
-Her employer valued her highly, rapidly promoting her.
-The retirement home's medical director said Wendy was his good right arm, that he would never have wanted to lose her.
-But the job requirements were too hard on Wendy's injured spine.
-Her doctors told her she had to stop working.
-Her own employer suggested she should quit and seek disability.
+Her employer valued her highly, rapidly promoting her prior to the accident.
+The retirement home’s medical director said that Wendy was his good right arm, that he would never have wanted to lose her.
+But the job requirements were too hard on Wendy’s injured spine.
+Her doctors told her that she had to stop working.
+Her own employer suggested that she should quit and seek disability.
 But Wendy was no quitter.
 She wanted to keep working.
 So she found another nursing position that had fewer physical demands.
-Wendy was able to keep working full time despite her back injury but her new job paid her substantially less.
+Wendy was able to keep working full time despite her back injury, but her new job paid her substantially less.
 At her age, her total anticipated lost earnings were somewhere between $145,000 and $215,000.

 The Insurance Claims